UPstartDeveloper/pagerank-graph-model/README.md

 ### Calculating the PageRank Rating for each Page in a Network

-This problem is an application of an algorithm similar to the **Floyd-Warshall** algorithm
+This problem is an application of an algorithm similar to the **Floyd-Warshall** algorithm.

 We will implement a function that will take one **parameter**: